-- When leaving the vehicle, always make sure the keyless ignition node is in the "OFF" mode, remove the Key Fob from the vehicle and lock the vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+- When leaving the vehicle, always make sure the ignition is in the OFF position, remove the Key Fob from the vehicle, and lock the vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the gear selector.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever/transmission gear selector.

-- Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM ACC or RUN mode.
-A child could operate power windows, other controls, or move the vehicle. - Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM ACC or RUN mode.
+• Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition (of a vehicle equipped with Keyless Enter-N-GoTM) in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.

-The gear selector must be in the PARK position before you can start the engine.
+The shift lever must be in the NEUTRAL or PARK position before you can start the engine.
 Apply the brakes before shifting into any driving gear.